 The intent of this course is to facilitate the development of knowledge, skills, values, meanings and experiences in order to provide comprehensive nursing care of diverse patients with alterations in fluid and electrolyte balance, diabetes, perioperative, pulmonary and cardiovascular function.
-Pre/corequisites: N201, N210 (second degree), N221.
+Pre/corequisites: N 201, N 209 (Accelerated Second Degree) and N 222.
 Three lecture hours plus six clinical hours per week.
+Concurrent enrollment in NLAB 214 required.
 Five credits.